 Since every Christian has the Holy Spirit, and the Holy Spirit teaches each of us, is there any need for leadership within the church?
-Wouldn’t it be more Christian to view ourselves as a group of equals, as every person capable of every role?
+Wouldn’t it be better to view ourselves as a group of equals, as every person capable of every role?

 Various verses in the Bible, such as 1 John 2:27, may seem to support this idea—but only if they are taken out of context.
 For example, when John wrote that Christians did not need anyone to teach them, did he mean they didn’t need to be taught by him?
 Did he say, don’t pay any attention to what I write, because you don’t need me or anyone else to teach you?
 This is not what he meant.

 Each Christian has individual responsibilities.
-Each person must believe, make decisions about how to live and decide what to believe.
+Each person must decide what to believe and make decisions about how to live.
 But the New Testament is clear that we are not merely individuals—we are part of a body.
 The church is optional in the same sense that responsibility is optional—God lets us choose what to do, but that does not mean that all choices are equally helpful for us, or that all are equally within God’s desire.

 Christians need sound teaching in the truths of the faith.
 God knows that we grow at different speeds and have strengths in different areas.
 He knows, because he is the one who gives us those strengths in the first place, and he does not give the same gifts to everyone (1 Corinthians 12).
 Rather, he distributes them so that we will work together for the common good, helping each other, rather than each going off and doing our own thing (verse 7).

-So God puts teachers into the church—people who are able to help others learn.
-Now, I admit that as a human organization we do not always select the most gifted people, and I admit that the teachers sometimes make mistakes.
+God puts teachers into the church—people who are able to help others learn.
+As a human organization, we do not always select the most gifted people, and teachers sometimes make mistakes.
 But this does not invalidate the clear witness of the New Testament that God’s church does have teachers, that this is a role that we should expect to see in communities of believers.